Employees, Users and Access

 Employee Setup

-This will open the Employee List window where you can enter first and/or last name information to search for a specific employee, or simply hit enter while the search fields are blank to pull up a list of all employees.
+The Employee List window opens.
+Here you can enter first and/or last name information to search for a specific employee, or simply hit enter while the search fields are blank to pull up a list of all employees.

 For more information on the Employee List click here.